ANRGUSC/MOTIVE/README.md

 # MOTIVE: Micropayments fOr Trusted vehIcular serVicEs

 Motive is a framework that can be used to build applications that allow vehicles to exchange payment for data and compute services.
-It has been developed at the USC Viterbi CCI & ANRG.
+It has been developed at the USC Viterbi Center for Cyber-Physical Systems and Internet of Things (CCI) & Autonomous Networks Research Group (ANRG).

 ![MOTIVE Architecture illustration](/documents/Motive-architecture-full.png)